dydxfoundation/dip/content/dips/DIP-5.md

 The 50M USDC are safely held by the dYdX L2 exchange smart contract and can be reclaimed by the StarkProxy contract.
 However, to reclaim the funds, the StarkProxy contract must call “depositCancel” and “depositReclaim” on the L2 exchange smart contract.
 Upgrading these smart contracts would allow us to recover the 50M USDC and ensure that other market makers can safely make use of the Liquidity Staking Pool.

+Following a forum DRC [thread](https://forums.dydx.community/proposal/discussion/2437-drc-smart-contract-upgrade-for-market-maker-borrowers-from-liquidity-staking-pool/), Wintermute launched a 5-day poll on Snapshot regarding the question of Stark Proxy upgrade.
+The results of the poll are available [here](https://snapshot.org/#/dydxgov.eth/proposal/0x3d62d5b77b2b9bd3ab1c42c296cc36ccf89f77bea22815081e785d5d28d32366).
+The Snapshot vote has concluded with 5.3M DYDX (99.92%) from 474 voters indicating consensus in favor of the DRC.

 ## Specification

 When market makers borrow funds from the Liquidity Module staking pool they must do so via a StarkProxy smart contract which manages the funds and limits how they may be used.
 The StarkProxy borrows funds from the pool using a “borrow” call and then deposits those to the exchange using “depositToExchange” providing multiple parameters in transaction data describing which account should be credited.
 This deposit transaction transfers funds to the dYdX L2 exchange smart contract ([here](https://etherscan.io/address/0xd54f502e184b6b739d7d27a6410a67dc462d69c8)) and, if a deposit is valid, it is submitted and confirmed on L2.
 If the deposit parameters are misspecified by the caller, it may not be possible to credit the deposit.
 In such a case, as long as the “starkKey” was correctly specified in the deposit, the depositor can reclaim their funds using the “depositCancel” and “depositReclaim” functions.
 This process is described [here](https://docs.starkware.co/starkex-v3/starkex-deep-dive/smart-contracts-1/public-interactions#deposit).